balena-io/docs/pages/learn/manage/account.md

 {{> "general/signUp"}}

+## Collaboration management

+An organization should create a main account to host all applications that the organization owns.
+This allows a strict separation between applications the organization owns and employee applications created via their accounts.
+The main account is bound to the organization itself—the organization should have a well defined process to manage the credentials for its main account.
+Employees are granted access to the organization applications as collaborators.
+When an employee should no longer have access to the organization applications, access can be revoked by removing them as a collaborator.

 ## Two Factor Authentication

 We offer the option to enable [Two Factor Authentication][2fa] - this is a feature that prompts you to input a code from your smartphone/computer *in addition* to your password, providing an additional layer of security for your account.